wenoptics/addheader/README.md

 adddheader mypackage --text copyright.txt
 ```
 By default, the header will not be added to "__init__.py" files.

+### Additional actions

+If you want to see which files would be changed without modifying them, add
+`-n` or `--dry-run` to the command line arguments.
+If this argument is given, any arguments related to modifying or removing headers will be ignored.

+If you want to remove existing headers instead of adding or updating them,
+add `-r` or `--remove` to the command line arguments.

 ### Specifying file patterns